M-arcus/cloudron-docs/docs/documentation/developer/api.md

 POST  `/api/v1/settings/appstore_config` <scope>admin</scope>

-Sets the credentials used for the Cloudron Store.
+Sets the credentials used for the Cloudron App Store.

 Request:
 ```